codingupastorm/sc-docs/docs/testing.rst

   var auction = new Auction(SmartContractState, Duration);

 The first step to testing your contracts is initialising them.
 You'll note that we're injecting a ``TestSmartContractState`` object into our new ``Auction``.
-This ``TestSmartContractState`` object is an implementation of the same ``ISmartContractState`` interface that is injected when smart contracts are initialised on-chain, except in this case all of the properties can be set by you.
+This ``TestSmartContractState`` object is an implementation of the same ``ISmartContractState`` interface that is injected when smart contracts are initialised on-chain except in this case all of the properties can be set by you.
 This is really handy for you to explicitly target scenarios in your contract's execution.

 ::